 “Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.”
 This Steve Jobs’ quote comes from his remarkable 2005 Stanford commencement address.
-Doctors told him he had just a few months to live only to learn later his cancer was treatable (at least for the time being).
+Doctors told him he had just a few months to live only to learn later his cancer was treatable (at least for the time being) and that he only needed Home Care Assistance.
 This early brush with death left an indelible mark on him.
 “Your time is limited,” he said, “so don’t waste it living someone else’s life…Don’t let the noise of others’ opinions drown out your own inner voice.”

 Jobs believed “the only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.”
 He followed his passion and his life was a unique blend of great success and difficult setbacks.
 He created Apple in his parents’ garage and built a $2 billion company.
 Yet, at age 30, he got fired by the company he started.
 In another twist of fate, he later returned to the company and elevated it again to its preeminent status.